 - Return on investment = (Revenue – Cost of investment) / Cost of investment

 - NPV (Net present value) = Net cash flow of a period / (1 + discount rate)^number of time periods.
 The NPV is the present value of the sum of future cash in and outflows over a period of time and used to analyze the profitability of an investment or project

 Keep the following tips in mind to 3x your case interview math performance and speed, while reducing the potential for errors and mistakes.

 Tackle the problems aggressively

-Interviewers want to see highly driven candidates.
+McKinsey, BCG, and Bain interviewers want to see highly driven candidates.
 Show self-initiative.
 If you hesitate or make mistakes the interviewer will test if this was just an anomaly.
-They will give you even more calculations in the progress of the case whereas a candidate that proceeded flawlessly through a calculus process often gets short cuts for the next quantitative parts or whole results readily delivered by the interviewer.
+They will give you even more calculations in the progress of the case, whereas a candidate that proceeded flawlessly through a calculus process often gets short cuts for the next quantitative parts or whole results readily delivered by the interviewer.